hschhhwwwo0o/yamu/README.md

 ## Software claims

-Requirements are a specification of what needs to be implemented.
+"Requirements are a specification of what needs to be implemented.
 They describe the behavior of the system, the properties of the system or its attributes.
-They can serve as constraints in the system development process.
+They can serve as constraints in the system development process."

 <ins>_Ian Sommerville, Pete Sawyer, 1997_</ins>

 #### Quality Attributes

-Quality attributes describe the characteristics observed during software execution.
-They strongly influence the perception of the system by users and the opinion that users have about its quality
+"Quality attributes describe the characteristics observed during software execution.
+They strongly influence the perception of the system by users and the opinion that users have about its quality"

 <ins>_"Development of software requirements", Third Edition.
 Carl Vigers, Jay Beatty_</ins>